 A year later, in The Stepford Wives, the androids became more responsive but they still have a soullessness that is forbidding.

-Indeed, The Stepford Wives is a feminist tract based on the idea that men, given their druthers, truly want a pliant, attractive dimwit in a floppy sunhat as a mate.
+The Stepford Wives is a feminist tract based on the idea that men, given their druthers, truly want a pliant, attractive dimwit in a floppy sunhat as a mate, one who will laud their sexual performance no matter its quality.

-Fast forward to the reign of Arnold Schwarzenegger and The Sixth Day, and the prototype has gotten even more advanced.
-The newer model – a hologram that also apparently has sensory ability – won’t glitch.
+Fast forward to the reign of Arnold Schwarzenegger and The Sixth Day.
+The prototype has gotten even more advanced.
+The newer model – a hologram that has sensory ability – won’t glitch.

-Again, however, the message is one of emptiness, a blonde spouting inanities about sports and delivering insincere compliments.
+But Dorothy Parker, she is not.
+The overriding theme is vacuity, a blonde spouting inanities about sports and delivering insincere compliments.
 Looks fun, but not exactly an enticing replacement.

 The emptiness becomes positively sad when we get to the gigolo Jude Law in Steven Spielberg’s A.I.
-Artificial Intelligence, but this is also the first representation where the sexbot has some convincing rap.
+Artificial Intelligence, but at least this sexbot has some convincing rap.
 Law is a stud for hire, but what he gives his clients is more than physical love, as is clear from his verbal foreplay:

 SLEAZY MOTEL ROOM